Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Apprentice Wizard (MPMM).md

 aliases: ["Apprentice Wizard"]
 ---
 # Apprentice Wizard
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-259, Volo's Guide to Monsters p.
-209*
+259*

 Apprentices are novice arcane spellcasters who serve more experienced wizards or attend school.
 They perform menial work like cooking or cleaning in exchange for education in the ways of magic.